aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/network-identity-fullnode.md

 ---
-title: "Network Identity For FullNode"
+title: "Network Identity For Fullnode"
 slug: "network-identity-fullnode"
 ---

-# Network Identity For FullNode
+# Network Identity For Fullnode

-FullNodes will automatically start up with a randomly generated network identity.
-This works well for regular FullNodes.
+Fullnodes will automatically start up with a randomly generated network identity.
+This works well for regular fullnodes.
 However:

-- You may want your FullNode to be added to a specific upstream FullNode's allowlist (i.e., another FullNode participant in the Aptos network), because:
+- You may want your fullnode to be added to a specific upstream Fullnode's allowlist (i.e., another fullnode participant in the Aptos network), because:

-  - You might require specific permissions for your FullNode on this specific upstream FullNode, or
+  - You might require specific permissions for your fullnode on this specific upstream Fullnode, or
-  - This upstream FullNode only allows known identities to connect to it, or
+  - This upstream fullnode only allows known identities to connect to it, or
-  - You may wish to advertise your FullNode for other Aptos FullNodes to connect to (to help support the Aptos network).
+  - You may wish to advertise your fullnode for other Aptos fullnodes to connect to (to help support the Aptos network).

-In such cases, it helps if you run your FullNode with a static network identity, instead of a randomly generated network identity that keeps changing every time you start up your FullNode.
+In such cases, it helps if you run your fullnode with a static network identity, instead of a randomly generated network identity that keeps changing every time you start up your Fullnode.

 This guide will show you how to:

-- Create a static network identity for your FullNode.
+- Create a static network identity for your Fullnode.
 - Start a node with a static network identity.
-- Allow other FullNodes to connect to your FullNode.
+- Allow other fullnodes to connect to your Fullnode.

 ## Before you proceed

-Before you proceed, make sure that you already know how to start your local FullNode.
-See [Run a FullNode](/nodes/full-node/index.md) for detailed documentation.
+Before you proceed, make sure that you already know how to start your local Fullnode.
+See [Run a Fullnode](/nodes/full-node/index.md) for detailed documentation.

 :::caution Docker support only on Linux